ndrewh/pyda/README.md

 ## Limitations
-- Currently Linux only (please contribute Windows and macOS support!)
+- Currently Linux/macOS only (please contribute Windows support!)
 - Currently X86_64/ARM64 only (please contribute support for other architectures)
 - All of the limitations of Dynamorio apply.
 (The program must be reasonably well behaved.
 You should assume a sufficiently motivated program can detect whether it is running under Dynamorio.)
 - Some state may be shared with the target process; while Dynamorio